mclaeysb/mclaeysb.github.com/facili.md

 <div class="focus" markdown="1">

-## I accompany your <mark>technical team</mark>
+## I accompany your technical team

-Are you looking for a SCRUM-master to guide the working-together of your technical team?
+Are you looking for a SCRUM-master to guide the working-together of your team of ITers or engineers?
 Aided by my own experience with SCRUM as a software developer, I look at which <mark>tools from Agile project management</mark> can make the internal organization run more smoothly (*Backlogs* and *Sprints*, *Stand Up Meetings*, *Retrospectives*, ...) and implement and facilitate them with the goal of making your team self-managing.

 While these tools can make your team more agile and efficient, technology only really makes us take a step forward if it's developed in an <mark>inclusive and purposeful</mark> way.
 Therefore I also bring the principles and posture from *Collective Intelligence* and *Deep Democracy* with me in this role.